 It’s key to memorize math facts to free space in working memory for new concepts.

 Memorizing math facts can seem pretty dull and redundant.
 But without the basic facts memorized, kids do not have the space left in working memory to focus on thinking about the new concept that is being introduced.
 Everyone has a limited amount of space in working memory.
 We get around this limitation to complete complex tasks by storing a lot of data in our long-term memory.

-If a math fact is in long-term memory, a child can pull it up into working memory in a split second, when needed, and then let it go.
+If a math fact is in long-term memory, a child can pull it up in a split second.
 But if the fact isn’t there, the child has to use their working memory to make that calculation.